 The cool campus hangouts

-Another important thing to see on a college tour are some of the cool, fun places where students hang out with friends, study, etc., as well as the places where you can get away from the action.
+Another important thing to see on a college tour is some of the cool, fun places where students hang out with friends, study, etc., as well as the places where you can get away from the action.
 During my NSHSS Campus Takeover—in addition to all of the amazing resources, people, and buildings—I wanted to show some of my personal favorite places to hang out, both with friends and alone, to have fun or to study.
 I know from personal experience that many of the places I found and now go to every day are out of the way, and many first-years (including myself) don’t find them for a long time.
 This is one of the reasons why having a student-led tour is so important!
 A faculty member, while surely versed in many of the campus places, won’t necessarily know all the fun places students go to hang out or study.

 Smaller tour groups